ibrag8998/django_polls/README.md

 # About

 Trying to make something worthy out of polls minimal app from django official tutorial.
-Added users functionality, good-looking view, and much more details.
+Added users functionality, good-looking views, and much more details.

 ## TODO

-- Only one per question by the same user
+- Only one vote per question by the same user

 - Refactor code and its architecture